Best Free Budgeting Apps in 2026 — Ranked and Reviewed

 The best free budgeting app depends on what you're trying to do:

 If you want to actually change your financial behavior — not just observe it — an envelope method app gives you the planning structure that pure tracking tools don't.
-LazeeFish is free and takes about ten minutes to set up.
+LazeeFish is $5/month and takes about ten minutes to set up.
+If you're switching from a paid app, our YNAB alternative guide walks through the move, and the best budgeting apps of 2026 roundup compares the paid picks side by side.

 What is the best free budgeting app in 2026?

-LazeeFish is the best completely free budgeting app that includes bank sync, the envelope method, unlimited envelopes, and auto-categorization.
+LazeeFish is the best free-to-start budgeting app that includes bank sync, the envelope method, unlimited envelopes, and auto-categorization — 30-day free trial, no card to start.
 Most competitors with these features charge $5–$15/month.

 Yes.
-Since Mint shut down in January 2024, LazeeFish is the strongest free alternative — with Plaid bank sync, automatic transaction categorization, and spending insights, plus an actual budgeting methodology Mint never had.
+Since Mint shut down in January 2024, LazeeFish is the strongest like-for-like alternative — with Plaid bank sync, automatic transaction categorization, and spending insights, plus an actual budgeting methodology Mint never had.
+It's $5/month now (was free), still cheaper than any other envelope-method app with bank sync.

 What free budgeting apps have bank sync?

-LazeeFish, NerdWallet, Empower, and Honeydue all offer free bank linking.
-LazeeFish is the only one that also includes a structured budgeting methodology (envelopes) alongside the sync.
+NerdWallet, Empower, and Honeydue offer free bank linking; LazeeFish offers Plaid bank sync included in its $5/month plan.
+LazeeFish is the only one of the four that also includes a structured budgeting methodology (envelopes) alongside the sync.

 Is Goodbudget actually free?

-Goodbudget has a free tier limited to 20 envelopes, 1 device, and no bank sync — you must enter transactions manually.
+Goodbudget has a Standard plan limited to 20 envelopes, 1 device, and no bank sync — you must enter transactions manually.
 Bank sync requires the paid plan at $10/month.
-LazeeFish offers bank sync for free.
+LazeeFish offers bank sync for $5/month — half Goodbudget's paid price — with a 30-day free trial.